If you want stuff done, start measuring it.

 A typical leading metric for product managers with a strategic role is to make sure they do monthly reviews of the product roadmap.
 This keeps their focus on future planning and responding to market changes.
 Another good one in B2B is that they have at least one meeting a month with a key customer.
 This ensures they get a regular flow of feedback and insights.
 Finally, getting product managers to present at conferences or internal sessions once a quarter also makes sure they are ‘on top of their game’.

-Another useful leading metric in B2B is the proportion of customers taking the standard proposition rather than a customised solution.
-Customised solutions tend to be more costly to support and therefore less profitable.
+Another useful leading metric in B2B is the proportion of customers taking the standard proposition rather than a customized solution.
+Customized solutions tend to be more costly to support and therefore less profitable.
 And also, if customers are choosing the standard proposition it shows the product manager has a good grasp of what the market wants.

 There is no cast-iron guarantee that focusing on leading metrics will result in success but if you pick the right ones, they are more likely to drive successful outcomes more quickly.